 You may want to make multiple versions of your brochures.
 This could mean uploading a large number of photos to pick and choose from.
 HoneyBook gives you unlimited storage for your photos.
 Upload as many as you want, and keep them there as a solid and secure backup option.
 You can even add clients or others as team members to your projects as a way to share project updates and photos.

 Want to automate the process further?
-Combine the templates into a HoneyBook Automated Workflow.
+Combine the templates into a HoneyBook Automation.
 Just create a contact form on HoneyBook, then embed it onto your website.
-From there, set up an Automated WorkFlow that will automatically respond to new inquiries with a pre-made message that includes your brochure.
+From there, set up an automation that will automatically respond to new inquiries with a pre-made message that includes your brochure.
 You can track the progress of all client inquiries through HoneyBook.

-You can even edit your documents (including brochures and contact forms) and track the Automated Workflow progress from a desktop or on-the-go with your iOS or Android mobile devices.
-The available apps will also send push notifications whenever there are status changes, such as new inquiries, updates to your Workflow, or new communications.
+You can even edit your documents (including brochures and contact forms) and track the automated workflow progress from a desktop or on-the-go with your iOS or Android mobile devices.
+The available apps will also send push notifications whenever there are status changes, such as new inquiries, updates to your automation, or new communications.

 Use HoneyBook to Manage Your Photography Client Schedule

 Few things are more personal and more complicated than a freelancer’s calendar.
-You don’t want your clients to see whose jobs you’re working, but it would be helpful if they could see exactly when you’re available before making work requests.
+You don’t want your clients to see whose jobs you’re working on, but it would be helpful if they could see exactly when you’re available before making work requests.

 HoneyBook has you covered on this end with its integrated calendar and Scheduling tool.
 You can use the Calendar to keep track of book projects or tentative projects, payments that have been made or are pending through HoneyBook invoicing, and any tasks you’ve added.
 In addition, you can integrate your Google Calendar into HoneyBook’s so you don’t have to switch back and forth between the two apps.